June-Skeeter/Police_Involved_Deaths_Canada/index.md

 # Why Police-Involved Deaths in Canada?

 Candian instututions rely on the lack of race based statistics to pepeturate a naritive that systemic racism is "just an American issue" and that Canada is "better".
-As a white settler and imigrant from the Untied States, I fell for that narative and did not question it for years.
+As a white settler and imigrant from the United States, I fell for that narative and did not question it for years.
 * Systemic racism is swept under the rug in Canada.
 It needs to be talked about.
 It needs to be part of the public discourse so that it can be addressed.

 # Key Points